GoneTone/Discord-Widget-API/README.md

 # Discord-Widget-API
 A simple PHP library to create your own custom discord widget.
 You can do things like display your channel l ist, members online, members count, get a users mic status, and more!
 Create your own widget with this simple API! :)

+Right click the server name in Discord at the top left and click "Copy ID".
+Paste it where it says SERVER_ID.

 Requires:
 - cURL Library